-Compendium of Animal Rabies Prevention and Control, 2004 National Association of State Public Health Veterinarians, Inc. (NASPHV)
+Compendium of Animal Rabies Prevention and Control, 2005\ National Association of State Public Health Veterinarians, Inc. (NASPHV)

 Rabies is a fatal viral zoonosis and a serious public health problem (1).
-The purpose of this compendium is to provide information to veterinarians, public health officials, and others concerned with rabies prevention and control.
-These recommendations serve as the basis for animal rabies-control programs throughout the United States and facilitate standardization of procedures among jurisdictions, thereby contributing to an effective national rabies-control program.
+The recommendations in this compendium serve as the basis for animal rabies prevention and control programs throughout the United States and facilitate standardization of procedures among jurisdictions, thereby contributing to an effective national rabies-control program.
 This document is reviewed annually and revised as necessary.
-Parenteral vaccination procedure recommendations are contained in Part I; Part II details the principles of rabies control; all animal rabies vaccines licensed by the United States Department of Agriculture (USDA) and marketed in the United States are listed in Part III.
+Principles of rabies prevention and control are detailed in Part I; Part II contains recommendations for parenteral vaccination procedures; all animal rabies vaccines licensed by the United States Department of Agriculture (USDA) and marketed in the United States are listed in Part III.